 The industry's only adjustable L-shaped screw-mounting bracket.

-A simple design finely tuned to mount a variety of pedal enclosures with side screws.
+A simple design finely tuned to mount a variety of pedal enclosures that have side screws.

 Type-L brackets screw mount directly to the pedal and pedalboard—no Velcro required.
 The open slot at the base allows removal from the pedalboard without completely removing all screws.

 The pedal mounting slot accommodates enclosures with a wide range of side-screw heights.
 For easy setup, we've assembled hardware packs specific to different enclosure types.

 Made from 14-gauge steel and powder-coated, Helweg brackets are built for heavy touring.
 US-made nylon washers create a snug fit without marring the pedal or bracket finish.

 Use this pack for enclosures with common-sized machine screws.

 Includes: #6-32 x 3/8" screws, countersunk washers for slot